ektorasdev-zz/Traffic-Signs-Classifier/writeup_template.md

 ![title](./predict_signs/image_4.jpg)
 ![title](./predict_signs/image_6.jpg)

 The difficulties for these signs where mostly due to the background of each sign or based on the shape.
-For example triangle shaped signs are complete different from circled shaped signs and so the classification will be completly different.
+For example a bad lightning can wrongly classify an image or a blurry triangle image might be classified as circled.

 #### 2. Discuss the model's predictions on these new traffic signs and compare the results to predicting on the test set.
 At a minimum, discuss what the predictions were, the accuracy on these new predictions, and compare the accuracy to the accuracy on the test set (OPTIONAL: Discuss the results in more detail as described in the "Stand Out Suggestions" part of the rubric).